marionbarker/loopdocs/docs/operation/features/carbs.md

 ![Loop toolbar](img/toolbar-meal.svg){width="300"}
 {align="center"}

-Many Loopers increase the carbohydrate amount to cover the expected effect of protein and adjust the expected absorption time for fat for their meal entry.
-For simplicity, the rest of this page just refers to carbs because all the figures show carbs or carbohydrates in the menus.
-You should consider the whole meal, especially if you eat lower carb.
+Many Loopers increase the carbohydrate amount to cover the expected effect of protein and adjust the expected absorption time for fat in their meal entry.
+For simplicity, the rest of this page only refers to carbs because all the figures show carbs or carbohydrates in the menus.
+You should consider the whole meal, including fat and protein, especially if you eat lower carb.

 !!! danger "Meal Entry - Fast Version"
     There is a lot of information on this page, most of which will become second nature.
-At first read, it may seem incredibly complicated.
+At first, it may seem incredibly complicated.
 The short version is here (assuming you accept all the default settings that Loop offers).

       1. Tap meal entry icon on toolbar
-      1. Enter number of grams of carbs in Add Carb Entry screen
+      1. Enter number of grams of carbs in the Add Carb Entry screen
-      1. Tap continue to advance to Meal Bolus screen
+      1. Tap continue to advance to the Meal Bolus screen
-      1. Tap Recommended line to transfer value to the Bolus line
+      1. Tap Recommended line to transfer the value to the Bolus line
       1. Tap Deliver

 !!! warning "Things to Know"